openconfig/reference/rpc/gnmi/gnmi-specification.md

-To signal that a leaf that has transitioned to [using its default value](https://datatracker.ietf.org/doc/html/rfc7950#section-7.6.1), the target MUST send an `update` with the new value being set to the default value, and MUST NOT only send a `delete` for the path.
+To signal that a leaf that has transitioned to [using its default value](https://datatracker.ietf.org/doc/html/rfc7950#section-7.6.1), the target MUST send an `update` with the new value being set to the default value, and MUST NOT only send a `delete` for the path or a parent path.

 When the target has transmitted the initial updates for all paths specified within the subscription, a `SubscribeResponse` message with the `sync_response`